Brackley Central railway station: Future

 Chiltern Railways, the rail operator between London and Aylesbury, has suggested that its long-term ambition is to open up the GCML beyond Rugby.
 This ambition is incorporated into Chiltern's franchise agreement, which identifies the reopening of the GCML between Aylesbury (or Calvert in the event that the Varsity Line is partially reopened) and Leicester is a "secondary aspiration" of Chiltern's franchise.
 This would include a new parkway station at Brackley and near the intersection of the M1 and M6 motorways north of Rugby.

-In January 2008, Secretary of State for Transport Ruth Kelly confirmed in a statement to the House of Commons that she had an "open mind" as to whether, during the second control period from 2014, "a disused rail line between London and Birmingham" should be reopened as a means of relieving the West Coast Main Line, which was interpreted by rail commentators as referring to the GCML.
+In January 2008, the Secretary of State for Transport, Ruth Kelly, confirmed in a statement to the House of Commons that she had an "open mind" as to whether, during the second control period from 2014, "a disused rail line between London and Birmingham" should be reopened as a means of relieving the West Coast Main Line, which was interpreted by rail commentators as referring to the GCML.